Follow these tips to keep your holiday season green – and blue!

 Heading overseas for Christmas?
 Lucky you!

 Pack thoughtfully - take reusable items like a stainless steel water bottle, cloth napkin and bamboo eating utensils so you can say “No thanks” to single-use plastic items that may well end up in the ocean.
+Check out The Dive Bus Packing Pointers for more ways you can reduce your impact on vacation - besides ocean friendly sunscreen, of course.

 4) Dive Against Debris